frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/fairlogin-integration.md

 fairlogin is an GDPR aware oAuth provider by fairkom.eu.

-To setup fairlogin as an oAuth provider, go to `Explore > Integrations > Social Login Key`
+To setup fairlogin as an oAuth provider, go to:
+> Home > Integrations > Social Login Key

 ## Setup keycloak